How it Works

 Back to the lesson from Berkshire Hathaway… if we don’t plan on any exits, how do equity investors earn a return?
 Their shares are liquid by listing Africa Eats as a public company.

-Africa Eats will be listed on the Stock Exchange of Mauritius in November, 2024 under the symbol EATS.
+Africa Eats is listed on the Stock Exchange of Mauritius under the symbol EATS, along with two of our bizi.

 Investors are welcome to enjoy the continued growth, holding their shares as the bizi grow and as Africa Eats grows the portfolio of bizi.